golvellius32/skills-github-pages-public/index.md

 title: "Welcome to my blog"
 ---

-<button id="myButton">Javascript button for testing</button>
+<button id="myButton">Start sentiment analysis</button>

-# Student Experience Survey (SES)
+# Student Experience Survey (SES) Sentiment Analyser

-The [Student Experience Survey (SES)](https://www.qilt.edu.au/surveys/student-experience-survey-(ses)) is a comprehensive annual survey targeting undergraduate and postgraduate coursework students enrolled in Australian higher education institutions.
-It focuses on measurable aspects of the student experience that are linked to learning and development outcomes and can potentially be influenced by higher education institutions.
-The insights gathered assist both institutions and the government in enhancing teaching and learning outcomes.
+This site is being developed to apply AI technologies and sentiment analysis to surface student sentiment about the best parts of their course, and the areas that require improvement.
+It will use a mix of (Local) fine-tuned LLMs and RAG based approaches (and cross evaulations of approaches) to determine effective ways of linking feedback analyses with tools and training to support teaching excellence.

 ## Key Features of the SES: